Ethanol: Energy source

-Fuel cells

 Commercial fuel cells operate on reformed natural gas, hydrogen or methanol.
 Ethanol is an attractive alternative due to its wide availability, low cost, high purity and low toxicity.
 There is a wide range of fuel cell concepts that have entered trials including direct-ethanol fuel cells, auto-thermal reforming systems and thermally integrated systems.
 The majority of work is being conducted at a research level although there are a number of organizations at the beginning of the commercialization of ethanol fuel cells.

-Household heating and cooking

 Ethanol fireplaces can be used for home heating or for decoration.
 Ethanol can also be used as stove fuel for cooking.

-Feedstock
+Other uses

 Ethanol is an important industrial ingredient.
 It has widespread use as a precursor for other organic compounds such as ethyl halides, ethyl esters, diethyl ether, acetic acid, and ethyl amines.

-Solvent

-Ethanol is considered a universal solvent, as its molecular structure allows for the dissolving of both polar, hydrophilic and nonpolar, hydrophobic compounds.
+It is considered a universal solvent, as its molecular structure allows for the dissolving of both polar, hydrophilic and nonpolar, hydrophobic compounds.
 As ethanol also has a low boiling point, it is easy to remove from a solution that has been used to dissolve other compounds, making it a popular extracting agent for botanical oils.
 Cannabis oil extraction methods often use ethanol as an extraction solvent, and also as a post-processing solvent to remove oils, waxes, and chlorophyll from solution in a process known as winterization.

-Ethanol is found in paints, tinctures, markers, and personal care products such as mouthwashes, perfumes and deodorants.
+Ethanol is found in paints, tinctures, markers, personal care products such as mouthwashes, perfumes and deodorants, and wet specimen preservatives.
 Polysaccharides precipitate from aqueous solution in the presence of alcohol, and ethanol precipitation is used for this reason in the purification of DNA and RNA.

-Low-temperature liquid

 Because of its low freezing point of -114 C and low toxicity, ethanol is sometimes used in laboratories (with dry ice or other coolants) as a cooling bath to keep vessels at temperatures below the freezing point of water.
 For the same reason, it is also used as the active fluid in alcohol thermometers.